wduffee/pi-trivia/README.md

 # pi-trivia
-Use a Raspberry Pi for a Jeopardy-style game night
+Use a Raspberry Pi for a triva game night